 The business as a whole thinks “Our VP of Dev really gets it.”

-The starting point to translating engineering to execs is finding these key metrics and understand your performance.
+The starting point to translating engineering to execs is finding these key metrics and understanding your performance.
 We can help.